1jour1vin

 Viticulture

-Ultra-sustainable agriculture (double and single Guyot pruning, grass cover on plots, leaf removal, and green harvesting)
+Extremely sustainable farming practices (double and single Guyot pruning, grass cover on the plots, leaf removal, and green harvesting)

-Parcel-by-parcel in temperature-controlled stainless steel vats filled by gravity, alcoholic fermentation with pumping over and punching down, malolactic fermentation in vats (75%) and barrels (25%)
+Vinification by lot in temperature-controlled stainless steel tanks filled by gravity; alcoholic fermentation with pumping over and punching down; malolactic fermentation in tanks (75%) and barrels (25%)

 Livestock farming